frontenddogma/web-development-glossary/manuscript/a.md

 App
 : → Application

+App shell
+: The minimal HTML, CSS, and JavaScript necessary to spawn a site or app user interface.

 Applet
 : Any small application that performs a specific task that runs within the scope of a dedicated widget engine or a larger program, often as a plug-in.
 Usually referring to a Java applet, a program written in the Java programming language that is designed to be placed on a web page.
 An applet is not a full-featured application program but intended to be easily accessible.&nbsp;[†](#w-applet)